-- Payment of all liens against the property and all taxes owed at the time of sale
+- payment of all liens against the property and all taxes owed at the time of sale, and

-- A valid deed transferring ownership to the buyer-insured
+- issuance of a valid deed transferring ownership to the buyer-insured,

 Some exceptions that are commonly listed in title insurance policies include:

-- Restrictions, conditions, and covenants (CC&Rs) that were revealed in the public records.
-CC&Rs are common in new sub-divisions and typically restrict your uses of the land, such as what color you can paint your house and how many cars you can park in your driveway.
+- restrictions, conditions, and covenants (CC&Rs) that were revealed in the public records.
+CC&Rs are common in new subdivisions and typically restrict uses of the land, such as what color the owner can paint the house and how many cars the owner can park in the driveway, and

 Questions for Your Attorney

-- How long will it take to get a policy and how much will it cost?
+- How long will it take to get a title insurance policy and how much will it cost?

 - Can I shop around for title insurance?

-- Can I buy the seller’s old insurance policy, and if so, is it a good idea?
+- Can I buy the seller's old insurance policy, and if so, is it a good idea to do so?